AincradOT/platform/docs/runbooks/index.md

-# Setup
+# Platform Bootstrap

-Deploying the platform from scratch.
+Complete step-by-step procedures for deploying the platform from scratch.

-## Prerequisites

-Before starting, complete the [Requirements](../requirements.md):

-- GCP organization with billing account
-- Cloud Identity or Google Workspace
-- Domain registered (for Cloudflare)
-- `gcloud` CLI installed and authenticated

-## Bootstrap the platform
+## Bootstrap Procedure

-Follow the [Platform README](../platform/README.md) for the complete step-by-step bootstrap procedure including:
+The complete bootstrap procedure is documented in the [Platform README](platform/README.md), which includes:

+- Prerequisites verification
 - Authentication setup
-- Terraform configuration and apply sequence
+- Terraform configuration and apply sequence for all roots (0-bootstrap, 1-org, 2-environments, 3-github)
-- Verification steps
+- Verification steps after each stage
-- CI service account key generation
+- CI service account key generation and GitHub secrets configuration

-## After bootstrap
+- Troubleshooting common issues

+**Before starting**: Complete the [Requirements](../requirements.md) to set up GCP organization, GitHub organization, and Cloudflare domain.

-Application repos consume the platform - see [Golden Path](../golden-path.md) for patterns.
+**After bootstrap**: Application repositories consume the platform boundaries - see the [Golden Path](../golden-path.md) for application patterns and responsibilities.

 ## Teardown